The Navy Post-Doctoral Fellowship in Clinical Psychology

 *"Low salary" reflects pay and allowances for a postdoctoral fellow without dependents (i.e., spouse and/or children).
 "High salary" reflects pay and allowances for a postdoctoral fellow with dependents.
-These figures include the housing allowance for the Portsmouth area, which is not taxable, nor are other smaller allowances that are not included in the above totals.
+The BAH is not taxable, nor are other smaller allowances that are not included in the above totals.

 Deadline for Application: 16 February 2024 (See below for additional information about the application process).